cvmfs/doc-cvmfs/cpt-releasenotes.rst

 manager machines can then be installed that use the gateway service to operate on the same repository.

-Detailed documentation is available in Section :ref:`sct_manual_migration`.
+Detailed documentation is available in Chapter :ref:`cpt_repository_gateway`.

 Automatic, Infrequent Garbage Collection